Close Menu

 Hepatitis B is a viral infection that affects the liver.
 It is caused by the hepatitis B virus (HBV), which is transmitted through blood and other body fluids, such as semen and vaginal fluids.
 HBV can spread through sexual contact, sharing needles, exposure to blood or bodily fluids, or from mother to baby during birth.

 There is no cure for hepatitis B, but antiviral medications can help slow or stop the disease.
 Treatment usually involves managing symptoms and getting regular check-ups to monitor liver function.
-In some cases, people with chronic hepatitis B may require liver transplantation.
+In some cases, people with chronic hepatitis B may require a liver transplant.

 According to the Centers for Disease Control and Prevention, there were about 862,000 people living with chronic hepatitis B virus infection in the United States in 2021.
 However, it’s important to note that this is an estimate and the actual number of people with hepatitis B may be higher or lower.